hamodey/Generative-Adversarial-Network/README.md

 Run by: python gan_tensorflow.py  to train this simple implementation of GAN

-## GAN for handwriting numbers using MNIST
+## GAN for handwriting numbers using tensorflow and MNIST training dataset

 ### 1st epoch